 - page: about.md

 If you don't specify a label, the page title is used.
-Take some time to add a few more pages, and change the navigation bar by re-ordering pages and changing the page labels.
-There's more information and examples in the documentation pages for working with sidebars and configuring sidebar groups.
+Add more pages and customize navigation by reordering items and changing labels.
+There's more information and examples in the documentation pages for working with sidebars.

-Things look pretty good already, but there are plenty more ways that you can adjust your project to meet your needs.
+Customize your project further with configuration options.
 All the configuration for Redocly projects is done using configuration options in a file named redocly.yaml

 .
 By changing the settings in this file, you can adjust the project behavior to fit your use case.